 Who do socially-engineered messages target?

 While socially-engineered messages can be received by anyone, an adversary often prioritises the targeting of certain users due to either their profile, access to sensitive information, ability to make changes to systems, authority to undertake risky business activities (such as transferring large sums of money) or their job’s requirement to routinely interact with unfamiliar people.
 Broadly, this can include:

 - high-profile individuals (McAfee: Twitter Accounts of US Media Under Attack by Large Campaign)

 - staff members from human resources, sales, marketing, finance and legal areas (CSO: Office 365 Phishing Attacks Create a Sustained Insider Nightmare for IT).

-- It should be emphasised that other users should not consider themselves immune from being the recipient of socially-engineered messages.
+It should be emphasised that other users should not consider themselves immune to receiving socially-engineered messages.
 An adversary may message as many users as possible in the hope that at least one message will be successful.

 How can socially-engineered messages be identified?

 While socially-engineered messages can be very convincing, there are things to look for to assist in differentiating them from legitimate messages.
 Users should consider the following questions.